getify/You-Dont-Know-JS/types & grammar/ch2.md

 In many other languages, values can either be assigned/passed by value or by reference depending on the syntax you use.

-For example, in C++ if you want to pass a number variable into a function and have that variable's value updated, you can declare the function parameter like `int& myNum`, and when you pass in a variable like `x`, `myNum` will be a **reference to `x`**; references are like a special form of pointers, where you obtain a pointer to another variable (like an *alias*).
+For example, in C++ if you want to pass a `number` variable into a function and have that variable's value updated, you can declare the function parameter like `int& myNum`, and when you pass in a variable like `x`, `myNum` will be a **reference to `x`**; references are like a special form of pointers, where you obtain a pointer to another variable (like an *alias*).
 If you don't declare a reference parameter, the value passed in will *always* be copied, even if it's a complex object.

-In JavaScript, there are no pointers, and references work fairly differently.
+In JavaScript, there are no pointers, and references work a bit differently.
 You cannot have a reference from one JS variable to another variable.
 That's just not possible.

-A reference in JS is a reference to a (shared) value, so if you have 10 different references, they are all always distinct references to a single shared value; **none of them are references to each other.**
+A reference in JS points at a (shared) **value**, so if you have 10 different references, they are all always distinct references to a single shared value; **none of them are references/pointers to each other.**

 Moreover, in JavaScript, there are no syntactic hints that control value vs reference assignment/passing.
 Instead, the *type* of the value *solely* controls whether that value will be assigned through value-copy or by reference.